 Involve your partner in this exercise, and be willing to listen to their observations without becoming defensive.

-Say, no. Don’t negotiate when they try to use fear, guilt, or other manipulative tactics to convince you to do something.
+Say no. Don’t negotiate when they use fear, guilt, or other manipulative tactics to convince you to do something.

 Be firm with your boundaries.